 If you want a more upscale costume and feel that it’s more convenient for you to just rent one than buying, then heading to Takeshita Street (just across Harajuku Station), or also known as the “Cosplay Paradise”, would be a nice option.
-Although expect that the rental fee to is more pricey than buying your own costume in Don Quijote.
+Although expect that the rental fee is more pricey than buying your own costume at Don Quijote.

 For a list of Don Quijote branches, you may check its OFFICIAL WEBSITE.

 In the street.
 Yes, you can literally just party on the street.
 The most common thing that Japanese do is just buy a beer or any liquor in a nearby convenience store and just stand or stroll along the narrow streets of Shibuya to join the throng.
 There are lots of restaurants that also hold their own Halloween Parties but of course price of drinks are more expensive compared to the alcohols from convenience stores.
 Also, if you plan to really drink the night away with your friends, make sure to buy lots of beers or sake because they easily get sold out.